tidymodels/tidymodels.org/learn/develop/filtro/index.html.md

 └─> ...
 ```

-The ANOVA F-test filter, for example:
+Let’s use the ANOVA F-test filter again as an example:

 ::: {.cell layout-align="center"}